Updated February 16th, 2021 – (Originally Posted January 8th, 2021)

 - employed by an enterprise engaged in commerce or in the production of goods for commerce.

 Since its inception in 1938, the FLSA has seen multiple additions and updates.
-For example, in February 2020, the DOL issued a final rule on joint employer status.
+For example, in February 2020, the U.S. Department of Labor (DOL) issued a final rule on joint employer status.
 That rule went into effect on March 16th, 2020.

 New Worker Status Final Rule